Experience boutique heritage accommodation in the heart of Salamanca, Hobart’s premier cultural precinct.

 Family-owned and operated, we strive to make sure our customers’ experience is personalised and consistent.

-We would love to host you for a drink, dinner or to stay in our award-winning apartments.
+We would love to host you for a drink, dinner or to stay in our boutique apartments.